stuartellis/stuartellis-site-hugo/content/articles/python-getting-started.md

 ## pipenv for Virtual Environments

 Install [pipenv](https://docs.pipenv.org/) to manage your Python projects.
 It ensures that each of your Python projects use a separate set of packages, and provides other features to help you maintain your work, such as [checking the code](https://docs.pipenv.org/advanced/#code-style-checking) and [warning you about security issues in libraries](https://docs.pipenv.org/advanced/#detection-of-security-vulnerabilities).

-In a command prompt window enter the following command:

-    pip install pipenv

 The pipenv tool uses the _pip_ and [virtual environment](https://docs.python.org/3/tutorial/venv.html) facilities that are included with Python itself, so it is compatible with other Python utilities.